4383/4383.github.io/_posts/2019-7-15-how-nova-consume-oslo-messaging.markdown

 - how openstack services consume oslo.messaging and especially how they use the rabbitmq driver.
 - some POC to test different behaviours

-I think these info can be useful for other persons so I want to share these with you.
+These info can be useful for other persons so I want to share these with you.

 My walkthrough (cf. section bellow) had help me to understand how things works together, so I think